wojbrown/esds-github-sandbox/README.md

 ### Generate Github Access Token

-Remote access to a Githut account like using git commands on the command line are accessed via personal access tokens.
+To use git commands on the command line via the terminal require remote access to a Github account with personal access tokens.
 To generate a personal access token:

 1. Open Github.com
 2. On the top right of the website, select your personal profile